Go Karts (film): Plot

 Jack and his single mother Christie move into a small town in Western Australia.
 Jack relieves his painful memory as he lost his father Hooper from cancer.

 Jack later helps his mum loading things into her new business shop.
 While helping his mum, she tells him to go to a party at a go kart track.
-He develops an interest, love and passion for go karting at the birthday party of his new friend, Mandy.
-Jack also discovers that he is really good at the sport and starts training but must learn to control his recklessness.
+He develops an interest, love and passion for go karting at the birthday party of Mandy, a budding mechanic, who becomes a friend.
+Jack discovers he is really good at the sport and starts training but must learn to control his recklessness.
 He strives hard to win the Australian National Go Karts Championship by defeating the best drivers in Australia.
-He gets the support of his mentor Patrick and his best mates Colin and Mandy to achieve his dream.
-However he has to confront many obstacles to defeat the ruthless champion, Dean, who is his strongest competitor.
-Dean gets the support of his father, Mike, who owns a race team.
+He gets the support of Mandy, his mentor Patrick and his best mate Colin.
+However he has to confront many obstacles to defeat the ruthless champion, Dean, who is his strongest competitor, and has the support of his father, Mike, who owns a race team.